armadaproject/armada/README.md

 Armada is experimental application to submit and monitor jobs to multiple Kubernetes clusters.

-It stores queues for users/projects with pod specifications and create these pods once there is available resource in one of the connected Kubernetes clusters.
+It stores queues for users/projects with pod specifications and creates these pods once there is available resource in one of the connected Kubernetes clusters.

 ## Documentation